How to Create and Use Preschool Assessment Forms

 Transparent assessment practices are fundamental for building strong parent partnerships.
 When families understand how you track their child's growth and see the evidence, they become more engaged and confident in your program.
 This shared understanding of a child's progress strengthens the home-school connection and fosters a collaborative approach to supporting development.

-The following are preschool assessment form examples that cover different areas of learning.
-These can be used as inspiration to guide your curriculum or enrich your existing lesson plans.
+Common preschool assessment form examples include alphabet assessments, color assessments, early math skills tracking, and shape identification forms.
+These templates help monitor specific cognitive milestones and can be used as inspiration to guide your curriculum or enrich your existing lesson plans.

 Alphabet assessment